Skip to main content

 So, if you've read this far and are now scrambling to hit sign up to every upcoming event, or your friends are asking you to join them for a race whilst you're already training for something else, you can make informed choices to schedule these into your plan!
 Reach out to our Customer Experience Team for top coaching advice if you're unsure how to squeeze these into your plan, or adjust your weeks around!

-B-Races scheduling is our most requested feature, and we're working to bring this into our plans for the second half of 2024!
+B-Races scheduling is one of our most requested features, and we're working to bring this into our plans as soon as possible, hopefully in early 2025!

 Did this answer your question?